oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 # Joining the Testnet

 This guide will cover setting up your nodes on the Public Testnet.
-There is some assumption of knowledge on the use of basic command line tools and docker.
+There is some assumption of knowledge on the use of basic command line tools.

 ::: tip NOTE
 If you joined the Testnet prior to 11/26, use the following steps to upgrade: